awwad/uptane/README.md

 ```

 The primary client should print a DEFENDED banner and provide the following error message: The Director has instructed
 us to download a file that does  does not exactly match the Image Repository metadata.
-File: '/new_firmware'
+File: '/new_firmware.img'

 #### 2.5: *Compromise the Image repository to also serve the arbitrary package*
+So the director repository now provides malicious firmware that has been signed by a compromised key.
+What happens if the image repository is also compromised?
 ```
 >>> di.add_target_and_write_to_live(filename='new_firmware.img', file_content='evil content')
 ```

 Finally, the primary and secondary are updated.
-Note, both the image and director repositories have been
-compromised.
-The primary installs the "new_firmware" file, however, the secondary does not.

 On the **primary** client:
 ```